BasileKoko/python_script/README.md

 **Project files**
 - favourite_language.py
-This is the main script
+This is the main script file.

 - run_script.py
-This the file needed to run the script
+This is the file needed to run the script

 - test_get_favourite_language.py
-This is the script test file.
+This is the test file for the script.

 **Project Merit**